null-channel/the-ai-games/TheAIGames/CompetativeCoding/SubarrayDivision/problem.md

 1. The length of the segment matches the month.
 2. The sum of the integers on the squares is equal the day.

-return an int with how many ways I can divide the array.
+return an int with how many ways the contiguious ingegers can be divide following the requirements.

 ## Have it explain the big O of the solution for both time and space complexity